When users face a chat interface, they want speed and flexibility—pre-filled AI buttons for quick replies, or the freedom to type their own response.

 Block 3: Extract buttons In the case that we will have information to collect, we'll use a Formula block to extract the buttons Slice(GetValue(ToJSON(@call),'Arr'),1) This formula gets all of the elements of the array after the first item (the question), the output should be saved as an array called json_array

-Block 4: Display text input element The text input element is currently hidden (we don't want it to be visible before they even interact with the bot) so let's display it now by changing display:none to display:block This will also check if the user is using desktop or mobile, if the device is less than 767px it will add a button to the text input You'll need a Code block (not Code Set!) with the following JS:
+Block 4: Display text input element The text input element is currently hidden (we don't want it to be visible before they even interact with the bot) so let's display it now by changing display:none to display:block You'll need a Code block (not Code Set!) with the following JS:

 Displaying the buttons